 When to Consider an Interim CIO

-An interim CIO isn’t a placeholder—they’re a strategic leader deployed for high-impact situations.
+An interim or fractional CIO isn’t a placeholder—they’re a strategic leader deployed for high-impact situations.
 If your organization is facing any of the following, interim leadership may be the right call:

-- A transition period before hiring a permanent CIO
+- You’re in a transition period before hiring a permanent CIO

-- Lack of in-house leadership for a complex project or integration
+- You lack leadership for a complex IT project, ERP implementation, or integration

-- Pressure to reduce costs while enhancing IT capability
+- You must reduce costs while increasing IT capability

-- The need to rapidly scale digital, security, or data initiatives
+- You’re scaling digital, cloud, security, or data initiatives rapidly

 Whether filling a temporary leadership gap or accelerating a strategic initiative, an interim CIO brings the credibility, clarity, and capability your organization needs—exactly when you need it.